In this guide

 Falling foul of your broadband contract can be stressful and cost time and money.
-So in the interests of saving you some hassle, we’re going to look at some common scenarios involving broadband contracts, and how to deal with them.
+So in the interests of saving you some hassle, we’re going to look at common scenarios involving broadband contracts, and how to deal with them.
+We also reached out to EE, Sky, TalkTalk, Virgin Media, Vodafone and Zen to discover how ISPs approach these situations.

 Broadband usage limits and extra charges

 Exceeding the data limit on a broadband package may result in additional fees on the next bill or service restrictions which slow the connection.
-As we’ve previously reported some capped broadband services could be very expensive for average users and it’s not always easy to find details of the policies.
+Some capped broadband services could be very expensive for average users and it’s not always easy to find details of the policies.

 If you’re on a limited package you should take steps to monitor usage.
 Your ISP will be able to help here - most provide apps or web tools, or will send alerts once certain thresholds are met.
 There are numerous third party applications too, but we would recommend against these as they cannot monitor your entire network.
 Instead, check your broadband router’s settings for a traffic meter feature.
 As well as logging data usage for every connected device these can usually be set to block further traffic once the desired usage limit is reached.